ideznaby/PathFinding/README.md

 Here is a program to solve pathfinding problem with 4 algorithms(A* , RBFS , LRTA* , SMA*) that we will describe them in this article later but first i want to talk about using the program.

-You can download source code from here the code is written in C# language and in visual studio 2010
+The code is written in C# language and in visual studio 2010

 1 .
 How to use program :